Tax Lien Withdrawal

 More from H&R Block

-A lien withdrawal removes your tax lien from public record and from your credit report.
+A lien withdrawal removes your tax lien from public record.

 You can request lien withdrawal:

 - After you’ve paid your tax balance, or

 - If your balance is $25,000 or less, and you can pay it within five years or before the collection statute expires, and you pay by a direct debit installment agreement from your bank account

 Lien withdrawal doesn’t remove the lien from your property.
 You’ll need a lien release to do that.

 Your local H&R Block tax pro can look into your issue and deal with the IRS for you.Schedule a Free Consultation

 Liens and levies are tools the IRS uses to collect back taxes.
 Learn more about each one -- and how to avoid tax liens and levies by working with the IRS.